spencermountain/compromise/README.md

 </div>

 ### .extend():
-There are two ways to configure compromise results:
+There are two ways to configure compromise results -

-the first is to pass-in an object with your own words:
+**One** is to pass-in an object with your own words:
 ```js
 let doc = nlp(muppetText, {kermit:'FirstName', fozzie:'FirstName'})
 ```

-the second is more powerful:
+the **second** is more powerful:
 ```js
 const nlp = require('compromise')